 Diversification in the workplace in China

-The number of foreigners working in China’s two most important cities is declining due to a change in tax laws, and more recently because foreign talent is deterred by the stringent lockdown measures introduced in response to the COVID pandemic.
-There are now just 160,000 foreigners living in Shanghai, and only 60,000 in Beijing.
+Although the number of foreigners working in China's key cities is declining due to changes in tax laws, these numbers are showing a recovery following the Covid-19 pandemic.
+There are now just 200,000 foreigners living in Shanghai, and only 22,000 in Beijing.

 Many Western companies in China face difficulty in attracting and retaining foreign talent, and the reasons are not limited to Covid-related restrictions.
-According to the European and American companies surveyed in 2021 by the European Chamber of Commerce, other reasons include the high cost of living, a lack of good-quality affordable education, poor air quality, internet restrictions, and, particularly in the case of American companies, geopolitical concerns.
+According to a survey by the European Chamber of Commerce, other reasons include the high cost of living, a lack of good-quality affordable education, poor air quality, internet restrictions, and geopolitical concerns, particularly in the case of American companies.

 Safety in China